HagerMustafaa/DS_EELU_Microsoft_Training/README.md

 ______________________________________________________________________________________________
 SO i decide to learn data science from scratch , i have interesting about data , it is an another world
          ______________________
-         this repo will tell you my journey
+         this repo will tell you my journey with EELU university - MICROSOFT

 ![My Image](https://img.freepik.com/premium-photo/fiber-optic-fantasia-illuminating-pathways-data-light-through-network-future_674594-45826.jpg)